marionnewlevant/craft-picture/README.md

 Imager `transformDefaults` and `configOverrides` are documented in the [Imager documentation](https://github.com/aelvan/Imager-Craft#craftimagertransformimageimage-transform--transformdefaultsnull-configoverridesnull)

+Each individual element in `urlTransforms` can have:

+- width: single pixel width.
+This is required.
+- aspectRatio: optional aspect ratio
+- transformDefaults: optional Imager transformDefaults
+- configOverrides: optional Imager configOverrides

 You will also want to configure the Imager plugin.
 I always set `'allowUpscale' => false` in the Imager configuration.

-## Using picture
+## Using craft.picture.element

-Use picture in your templates like this:
+Use craft.picture.element in your templates like this:

     {{ craft.picture.element(asset, style, options) }}